Senior Leaders

 Jonessa Alexander

 Jonessa Alexander began working with UCP of Georgia as the Associate Executive Director of Day Supports in 2013.
 She later became UCPGA’s Chief Operating Officer overseeing the human resources, training, behavioral supports, day supports, and nursing departments.
-In 2022, Jonessa was promoted to Vice President of Operations, adding oversight of all UCPGA programs to her responsibilities.
+In 2022, Jonessa was promoted to Vice President of Operations, adding oversight of programs to her responsibilities.
+She began serving as President and CEO of both UCP of Georgia and UCP of South Carolina in January of 2024.

 Prior to her work with UCP, she was with Hope Haven of Northeast Georgia for 15 years, serving as the Assistant Director before departing.
 Jonessa earned a Bachelor of Arts in psychology from Wake Forest University and holds a Master of Public Administration degree from the University of Georgia.